Term

 origin

-The RBF feature was introduced in Bitcoin Core 0.12.0 in February 2016 as a way to deal with transaction congestion in the mempool.
-It was implemented as BIP 125 and came during a period of increasing debate about how Bitcoin should scale.
-The implementation of RBF was controversial, with critics arguing it undermined Bitcoin's reliability for everyday payments.
-This was one of several technical differences that eventually contributed to the split between Bitcoin and Bitcoin Cash, with the latter choosing to enable fast, reliable transactions without RBF.
+The RBF policy was introduced in Bitcoin Core 0.12.0 (February 2016) as a way to deal with transaction congestion in the mempool.
+It was specified in BIP125 during a period of debate about how Bitcoin should scale.
+The feature was controversial, with critics arguing it undermined reliability for everyday payments.
+Differences on payment reliability versus fee-market policies were among the technical disagreements that preceded the split between BTC and BCH.

 Example 4.1